How many of you wear hearing aids or cochlear implants? Do you like the way they look—do you show them off with gusto?

-I am also promoting Show Me Your Ears on Facebook and Twitter (#ShowMeYourEars).
-Please visit my pages, and help spread the word by sharing this page with your friends.
+Lipreading Mom also promotes Show Me Your Ears on Twitter (#ShowMeYourEars).
+Please visit my Twitter page (@LipreadingMom), and help spread the word by sharing this page with your friends.

 I have blogged extensively about my progressive hearing loss on this site and my initial reluctance to wear hearing aids or show them off to anyone.
 I was afraid of what people would think about them.
 Would they think I was unable to communicate with them?
 Would they ignore me?

 I made a decision: I am going to embrace my hearing loss.
 I’m going to show my hearing aids to the world.
 And so I do!

 Here is a post I wrote a while back about my initial fear of showing my ears….

 It took me two years before I’d let this much of myself show.

 and palette of cosmetics